yeoldegrove/sailfish-signature-spoofing/README.md

 Make sure to pass `--env LXC=0` or `--env LXC=1` to choose between android 4.4 (non LXC) and android 8.1 (LXC)

+The initial Dockerfile imports openjdk, but it doesnt contain the apt command.
+First, the openjdk supports yum instead of apt, so replace in the dockerfile the apt with yum.
+Further, you may want to use a specific openjdk tag, e.g. FROM openjdk:12-jdk-oraclelinux7.

 ```bash
 docker build -t haystack . && docker run --rm -ti --env SAILFISH=<PHONE_IP_ADDRESS> --env LXC=0/1 haystack
 ```